 The curriculum includes a wide variety of courses and opportunities to study current economic, social, technical, and marketplace issues that are directly influencing the health sector.
 Required courses provide students with a thorough grounding in the U.S. healthcare system.

 The program is a full graduate member of the Association of University Programs in Health Administration (AUPHA) and is accredited by the Committee on Accreditation of Healthcare Management Education (CAHME).

 Mark Bittle, DrPH, MBA

 State-specific Information for the MHA Program

-Students currently cannot conduct administrative residencies in Kentucky or North Carolina.
+Students currently cannot conduct administrative residencies in Kentucky.
 For more information, please contact the program office.
 Students should be aware of additional state-specific information for online programs.